Whitsunday Voices would like to invite students to submit entries for the 2020 Whitsunday Voices Youth Literature Festival Short Story Competition.

-The closing date for the competition is 3pm on Friday 17 May, 2019.
-All entries must be received by this
+The extended closing date for the competition is 3pm on Friday 19th June, 2020.
+All entries must be received

 Teachers and Librarians, click here for an A4 poster

-If you have any questions about this competition, please feel free to contact Samantha Bennington on 4969 2041 or email her at [email protected]
+If you have any questions about this competition, please feel free to contact Nicole Norris on 4969 2041 or email her at [email protected]

 If you have students in Years 9 to 12 who may wish to take their stories further, after the competition, and potentially be mentored to develop